Xyr3n/Team_2/AudioFeatures_Analysis.md

 # Spotify Audio Features vs Popularity Analysis and Conclusion

-**Contributers:** Richard Bialick, Julio Dela Cruz, Tim Haake, Kylie Li, Nancy Zheng
+**Contributors:** Richard Bialick, Julio Dela Cruz, Tim Haake, Kylie Li, Nancy Zheng
 **Link to Github Repo:** https://github.com/Xyr3n/Team_2
 [Presentation Link](https://docs.google.com/presentation/d/16aQn_27_jSCnHkuAOaOS74O0h8zrKMDVw1VuPrmlfOE/edit?usp=sharing)

 #### Project Description:
-In our project we analyzed different audio features that may contribute to popularity of the top tracks from [the top 10 artists globally in 2023](https://newsroom.spotify.com/2023-11-29/top-songs-artists-podcasts-albums-trends-2023/) on Spotify.
+In our project, we analyzed different audio features that may contribute to the popularity of the top tracks from [Top 10 Streamed Artists in the United States on Spotify](https://open.spotify.com/section/0JQ5DAnM3wGh0gz1MXnu3C).
 We made conclusions on current and future trends based on comparing various audio features to music popularity.

-#### Research Questions to Answer:
+#### Research Questions:
-How is popularity of popular music affected by audio features such as acousticness, tempo, energy, loudness, speechiness, danceability, and valence?
+How is the popularity of the top tracks of the Top 10 Streamed Artists on Spotify  affected by audio features such as acousticness, tempo, energy, loudness, speechiness, danceability, and valence?

-Using the correlation between popularity and audiofeatures, what can we predict about future music trends?
+Using the correlation between popularity and audio features, what can we predict about future music trends?

 #### Datasets Used:
 [Spotify Web API](https://developer.spotify.com/documentation/web-api)